By TRAVIS M. WHITEHEAD Valley Morning Star

 HARLINGEN, TX — The city is working on the first of a series of beautification projects that began Monday with work on a traffic island on Commerce Street.

 Workers are removing the asphalt and will replace it with pavers and artificial grass, city engineer Javier Zamora said, describing it as a “demo project.”

 Dan Serna, public works director, said the Commerce Street project is being done by SYNLawn to demonstrate what this kind of beautification can look like.

 Bright orange traffic cones ringed with reflective tape mark off the boundaries of a traffic island at the intersection of Commerce and Taft street Monday.
-The island, long filled with asphalt and loose gravel, is getting a facelift courtesy of a company call SYNLawn.
-The company will replace the asphalt with artificial grass and pavers as the city of Harlingen begins a multimillion dollar effort to beautify various spots across the city.
+The island, long filled with asphalt and loose gravel, is getting a facelift courtesy of a company called SYNLawn.
+The company will replace the asphalt with artificial grass and pavers as the city of Harlingen begins a multimillion-dollar effort to beautify various spots across the city.
 (Dina Arevalo/Valley Morning Star) Photographed Monday, January 21, 2013.

 SYNLawn, he said is doing the work at no charge to the city, but the city is spending $10,000 for pavers.

 The company is spending $28,000 of its own money to remove the asphalt and install the artificial grass.